netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 ### Data Protection

-We use state-of-the-art security measures to protect user data from unauthorized access, use, or disclosure.
+We use the newest security measures to protect user data from unauthorized access, use, or disclosure.
 All infrastructure data visible on Netdata Cloud passes through the Agent-Cloud Link (ACLK) mechanism, which securely connects a Netdata Agent to Netdata Cloud.
 The ACLK is encrypted, safe, and is only established if the user connects their node.
 All data in transit between a user and Netdata Cloud is encrypted using TLS.

 ### User Control over Data

 Netdata provides its users with the ability to access, retrieve, correct, and delete their personal data stored in Netdata Cloud.
-This ability may occasionally be limited due to temporary service outages for maintenance or other updates to Netdata Cloud, or when it is technically not feasible.
-If a customer is unable to delete personal data via the self-services functionality, Netdata deletes the data upon the customer's written request, within the timeframe specified in the Data Protection Agreement (DPA), and in accordance with applicable data protection laws.
+This ability may occasionally be limited due to temporary service outages for maintenance or other updates to Netdata Cloud, or when it is technically not possible.
+If self-service data deletion isn't possible, Netdata will process written deletion requests within DPA-specified timeframes, in compliance with data protection laws.

 ### Compliance with Data Protection Laws